OODEval: Evaluating Large Language Models on Object-Oriented Design: CLUE: Class Likeness Unified Evaluation Metric

 \subsection{Preliminaries.\quad}

-The CLUE metric is designed to assess the similarity between a candidate class diagram and a reference class diagram.
-A pivotal distinction from other methods lies in the necessity of a designated reference model, rather than evaluating any arbitrary pair of models; this difference will be elaborated upon subsequently.
-We commence by defining the Class Diagram Model, as presented in Definition~\ref{def:class_diagram_model}.
+The CLUE metric is specifically devised to measure the degree of structural and semantic similarity between a candidate class diagram and a corresponding reference class diagram.
+Accordingly, we begin by formally defining the concept of a Class Diagram Model, as articulated in Definition~\ref{def:class_diagram_model}.